 The Boise Department of Arts & History grant fund helps galvanize creative projects and cultural opportunities that encourage Boise residents to create, engage, and connect with the community.
 Individuals, organizations, and businesses are all eligible for support.
-Since 1997, the city has awarded nearly 400 grants with a total disbursement of $1,125,000.
+Since 1997, the city has awarded over 400 grants with a total disbursement of $1,275,000.

 Awards range from providing much needed general operating funds to large and small organizations, to seed money for innovative individual projects.